Ever wonder why your energy level has highs and lows during the course of a day?

 Each organ has an associated energy pathway traversing through the body.
 One pathway is connected to the next, creating a journey of life force energy, called “qi” (pronounced “chi”), passing along a 24-hour energy loop in the body.

 It takes 2 hours for the qi energy to transit each organ’s pathway.
-During that time, the time, the respective organ is most active, while its opposite organ is at its period of greatest of rest.
+During that time, the respective organ is most active, while its opposite organ is at its period of greatest of rest.

 For example, you will see on the Chinese body clock that the liver time is 1 am to 3 am.
 During this time, the liver is busy doing its job of cleansing and detoxifying the blood.